Fair Unknown: Nomenclature

 The Old French form is actually Li Biaus Descouneüs, rendered in Middle English as the Libeaus Desconus.
 While "The Fair Unknown" may be the modern English translation of Li Biaus Descouneüs (modern Le Bel Inconnu), this designation had already been used in the Middle English work, which appends the literal translated meaning of "Libeaus Desconus" as "Þe faire unknowe".

-Plotline
+Plot summary

-Guinglain is the eventually-revealed Baptism name of the title character in Le Bel Inconnu, a 6266 line French poem by Renaut de Beaujeu, completed some time after 1191 and before 1212/13, (Note: There are 6266 lines, both in (Fresco ed. & Donager tr.
+Guinglain is the eventually revealed baptismal name of the title character of Le Bel Inconnu, a 6,266-line French poem by Renaut de Beaujeu, completed some time after 1191 and before 1212/13, (Note: There are 6266 lines, both in (Fresco ed. & Donager tr.
 1992) edition, as well as G. Perrie Williams's 1929 edition.
 (Hippeau ed.
 1860) ends with 6122 lines.) which survive in the unique Chantilly, Bibliothèque du Château/Musée Condé, MS. 472.